Tracking Overview

 Why the signup step matters

-The click cookie is strong, but the internal customer ID is what lets Affitor keep attribution working more reliably across later payment events, especially when payment happens after signup or on a backend-controlled path.
+The click cookie is reliable, but the internal customer ID is what keeps attribution working across later payment events — especially when payment happens after signup or on a backend-controlled path.

 One-Time vs Subscription Payments